-This section firstly revisits the work done in the previous version and briefly lays out the summary of the findings.
-It then continues to examine how the said work has influenced the design tasks of WP2 (as it should do) but also what the next steps could be.
+This section firstly revisits the work done in the previous two versions and briefly lays out the summary of the findings.
+It then continues to examine how the said work has finally shaped the layered stack of services and the design tasks of WP2 (as intended to do) if any barriers or problems were identified while implementing the ideas and concepts under study.